unicef/mapping-rasters/README.md

 ### Try it out with this sample use case
 Satellites take images of the earth.
 Based on the amount of light seen at night in any region, it's possible to estimate population.
 Let's aggregate the popluation of Colombia by municpality, or, in UN terms, [administrative region](https://en.wikipedia.org/wiki/Administrative_division) level 2!

+The output of this exercise will be a key value store of [admin id](https://medium.com/@mikefabrikant/using-open-and-private-data-to-improve-decision-making-in-the-humanitarian-world-magic-box-and-da57dfe7d492) to population figure.

 - Navigate to [worldpop.org.uk Colombia](http://www.worldpop.org.uk/data/summary/?contselect=Americas&countselect=Colombia&typeselect=Population)
 - Scroll to bottom and click **browse individual files**
 - Download "COL_ppp_v2b_2015_UNadj" to data directory